bjt-user/Linux/kdenlive.md

 It's probably not possible if you edit it.

 You can tick the `more options` box and then select how much threads you want to use.

+A 90min video rendered to the .webm standard profile with 2 threads took 30 minutes.\
+Quality is ok.